Actyx/Actyx/web/developer.actyx.com/blog/2020-06-25-differential-dataflow.md

 We’ll get back to the question of long-running inputs below.
 :::

-To this end, it is often useful to introduce intermediate structures like `Excerpt` in the eample above.
+To this end, it is often useful to introduce intermediate structures like `Excerpt` in the example above.
 Besides giving useful names to its fields, it also provides the necessary sort ordering so that the inputs are presented in causal order: we need to see effects after their cause, concretely we need to see the machine stop after it has started.
 Sorting by normal timestamp does not always